DatIT-026/ChristmasWinds/README.md

 # Christmas Winds (Completed ✅)
-This repository is free to use for all users under the MIT license.
+This repository is free to use for all users under the [MIT License](LICENSE).